Value-added tax (VAT)

 Properties that benefited from IMI exemption in the previous year are excluded from the taxable basis.

-The applicable rates are 0.4% for corporations and 7.5% for urban properties owned by entities in tax havens.
+The applicable rates are 0.4% for entities and 7.5% for urban properties owned by entities in tax havens.

 AIMI is assessed by the Portuguese Tax Authority (PTA) in June of each year, with the respective payment made in September.